Free events, stewardship projects and outdoor adventures at our state parks (see below) and at other locations are

 For additional partner events and holiday information, visit the main

-Colorado was the first state in the nation to establish its own public lands day.
-In May 2016, the Colorado General Assembly passed a bill establishing the third Saturday in May as "Colorado Public Lands Day."
+In May 2016, Colorado became the first state in the nation to establish a state holiday for our public lands when the Colorado General Assembly passed a bill establishing the third Saturday in May as "Colorado Public Lands Day."